 - If none exist, the surviving parents and siblings.

-- If none of those exist, any relative who was dependent on and shared a home with the deceased.
+- If none of those exist, Any relative who depended on and lived with the deceased.

-- If none of these apply, any surviving member according to the order of inheritance in Virginia’s intestacy laws.
+- If none of these apply, any surviving family member in accordance with the Virginia intestacy statutes’ order of inheritance if none of these situations apply.

 What Damages Could You Receive?

 First, you might be entitled to financial compensation for things like appropriate funeral and burial costs and final medical expenses.
 If you win your wrongful death lawsuit, these will generally be paid directly to the estate.
 The survivors may also be entitled to a variety of non-economic damages, including: